 9. Finally, click on Install.

 You have successfully installed the Windows Server Image Backup feature on your Server.
-Above is all the information needed to setup a backup server in your Windows Server.
+The information needed to set up a backup server is above.

 How to Perform a One Time Backup with Windows Backup?